Senior Product Owner

 Born and raised in Winnipeg, Chayanika graduated with a Bachelor of Commerce (Honours) in Finance and International Business from the University of Manitoba.
 She completed her graduate studies at Dalhousie University with a Master of Development Economics.
 At Dalhousie, Chayanika was very involved in the Graduate Economics Students Association and served as VP Finance in her first year and President of the Association in her second.
 She also completed a semester of her degree through the exchange program offered by the Dalhousie Economics Department at the University of International Business and Economics' International MBA program in Beijing, China.

 Chayanika’s work experience extends over many sectors.
 In addition to her current role as a federal public servant, she has worked in policy at the municipal level, in data and analysis for a foundation in the not for profit sector, and as an economist in forest products for a multinational corporation.
-She now works in Ottawa, where she lives with her husband and son.
+She now works in Ottawa, where she lives with her husband and two sons.

 Logan Li is a senior analyst on the Investment Operations team at the University of Toronto Asset Management Corp.
 (UTAM), which is the investment manager for the University of Toronto’s Pension, Endowment, and short-term working capital assets.
 He works with his team on the implementation, ongoing production and development of UTAM’s new system.
 He also helped his team build automation and data visualization tools with his programming skills.